How To Search for a Job in Germany

 What is the structure of an application?

-This is something to pay a great amount attention to!
+This is something to pay a great amount of attention to!
 When you feel like you have worked so hard to get it all together, then you have only just started coming close to a formally correct application.
 Germans frown on sloppiness because they identify you 1 on 1 with the style in which you pass on the details.
 The general outline is “motivation letter”, C.V., and certificates.
 It’s best that you send it in at most two or three files.

 §§§§